hnarayanan/deep-learning/README.md

 # Learning Deep Learning

-*Deep learning* is a family of computational methods that solve problems that *feel intuitive* when stated, like recognising a face in an image, but where it's hard to explicitly write down all the steps a computer needs to follow to solve them.
+*Deep learning* is a family of computational methods that solve problems that sound *intuitive* when stated, like recognising a face in an image, but where it's hard to explicitly write down all the steps a computer needs to follow to solve them.
 These methods work by allowing computers to learn from experience, whereby they build an understanding of the world in terms of a hierarchy of increasingly sophisticated concepts.
-Deep learning methods have dramatically improved the state-of-the-art in [many domains][applications], from voice-based virtual assistants to dermatologist-level classification of skin cancer to self-driving automobiles.
+Deep learning methods have dramatically improved the state-of-the-art in [many application domains][applications]: from voice-based virtual assistants, to dermatologist-level classification of skin cancer, to self-driving automobiles.

 This learning pathway strings together the best resources on the web to help you learn deep learning.
 It covers a lot of ground,